Zaki-1052/GPTPortal/README.md

 ### Development of a Node.js Portal for Epigenetic Data Analysis Using Vector Embeddings and Large Language Models

+#### Address to Teacher

+I was unable to host the DNA itself due to copyright concerns, and the district cannot host my code, but please see the attached Microsoft GitHub documentation with my table of contents, and all of the requirements are in attached "Code" files.
+GitHub hosts all of my work here, and you should be able to see and examine the work.
+The separate docs, including my analysis and citations, are hyperlinks in this ReadMe portfolio.

+The portfolio is an Arc Folder, and the public document you are reading here also attaches to various instructions and processes.
+Please see all of the different files on this service, which have the holistic examination of my project.

+The result itself can be installed here, and fulfills the rubric requirements via PLTW; as long as you don't hit any filters, my evidence for the project is all here.

+[HERE](https://arc.net/folder/E32B3009-1742-4DC8-8B73-9668692820EC) is the Arc folder for various docs, and the final project is in the industry standard for a coding project, fulfilling all requirements.

 #### Abstract

 In this project, I developed a web-based application using Node.js that simplifies the analysis of epigenetic data.
 This application integrates techniques such as vector embeddings, retrieval augmented generation, and large language models (LLMs) to process and interpret complex biological data, mainly focusing on DNA Methylation.